x37v/pdLV2-stereo/README.md

-pdLV2-stereo
+pdlv2
 ============

-makes simple Puredata (pd) patches useable as LV2 plugins utilizing libpd and lv2 libraries.
+Makes simple Puredata (pd) patches useable as LV2 plugins utilizing libpd and lv2 libraries.
 Linux only at the moment.

+WORK IN PROGRESS, xnor fork

 features
 ========
-* stereo in and output
+* audio in and output
-* 5 control inputs
+* control inputs and outputs

 can be used to design simple audio effects or synthesizers which can be controlled by parameters (no midi yet).